Tijan an Nur International Quran Competition

 Qatar Tijan an Nur International Quran Competition and Award is an International Quranic competition and award organized by Jeem Television (Al Jazeera Children's Channel) in Qatar.
 Children aged only 9-13 can participate in this program.
 The competition has attracted participants from different countries, turning it into one of the most important Quran recitation competitions in the world.
 The event hosts Quran recitation competitions in various ways.
-The contest aims to communicate and instill supreme and moral values in children, while promoting the correct use of classical Arabic and encouraging children to study and recite the Qur’an.
-A committee consisting of eminent scholars, and scholars specializing in the study and recitation of the Qur'an will evaluate the readers based on the rules of vowels, the quality of words and performance and the type of recitation.
+The contest aims to communicate and instill supreme and moral values in children, while promoting the correct use of classical Arabic and encouraging children to study and recite the Quran.
+A committee consisting of eminent scholars, and scholars specializing in the study and recitation of the Quran will evaluate the readers based on the rules of vowels, the quality of words and performance and the type of recitation.

 In this competition, First place winner get 500,000 Qatari riyal, the second place and third-place winners get 300,000 Qatari riyal and 100,000 Qatari riyal respectively.